 To limit the number of climbers in our facility at a time and provide you with plenty of space to socially distance, we require that all members and day pass users reserve your visit in advance at the red buttons above above.
 Reservations are for two-hour blocks and we ask that for now you limit your stay accordingly.
 If you’re having trouble with booking your reservation or wondering how to book a reservation for multiple people, please see our “Climbing Time Reservation Instructions” section below.

 You should monitor yourself for symptoms of sickness and stay home if you are feeling unwell.

 This is going to be a little weird at first.
 We will first screen you about your travel and whether you are experiencing any symptoms of Covid-19.

 If you are experiencing any symptoms of Covid-19 or any other sickness, we cannot let you climb that day.
-We are also required to take your temperature, and you will not be allowed to enter the facility if the reading is over 100.4 degrees.
 The only way this works is if we are committed to keeping one another healthy!